kashmawy/self_driving_cars/model_predictive_controller/README.md

 A value in the middle is the best to avoid too much computation and being short sighted which was adjusted with trial and error.

 In order to account for the 100ms delay, this_thread::sleep_for(chrono::milliseconds(100)); was added before sending the steer and acceleration to the simulator.
+In the model predictive controller, the x position sent to the state is advanced by 100 ms by doing: future_x = v * dt (where dt is 0.1) in order to account for this.

 ## Code Structure